FusionAuth/fusionauth-site/_drafts/2016-07-19-like-avatar-can-keep.md

 image: blogs/keep-avatar.jpg
 ---
 Did you know that you can now bring your avatar with you when you log into FusionAuth?
 [Gravatar](https://en.gravatar.com/ "Jump to Gravatar site") provides users with a globally recognized avatar.
-If you already have a Gravatar account then you need not do anything else, we've taken care of everything.
+If you already have a Gravatar account then you don't need to do anything else, we've taken care of everything.
 For those without a Gravatar account you'll still see a randomly generated Gravatar.
 Everyone wins.
 <!--more-->

 Gravatar simply allow you to take your avatar everywhere you go.
-You create an account, register one or more email addresses and everywhere you use that email address that also supports Gravatar - boom, your avatar shows up.
+You create an account, register one or more email addresses and everywhere you use that email address that also supports Gravatar-boom, your avatar shows up.

 Adding Gravatar support in FusionAuth has been on the ToDo list for a while now and I found that I needed something to code on the bus ride home from work.
 As a result we now have Gravatar support in FusionAuth.
 Enjoy.